adc129/basic-golang-api/README.md

 ![](http://url/to/deleteUserResponse.png)

-I made this simple api to introduce myself to Go and because I love making API and backend development:)
+I made this simple api to introduce myself to Go and because I love making APIs and backend development:)